 - 2023-2024 K-8 STEM School Certification Evaluation Rubric

 - 2023-2024 K-8 STEM School Certification Site Visit Evaluation

 Secondary schools, including junior/senior high schools, high schools, and career centers, working to achieve STEM School Certification should review the following materials:

 - Computer Science

 IDOE is committed to expanding quality computer science education in Indiana.
-Indiana has prioritized computer science education through the passage of Senate Enrolled Act (SEA) 172 (2018), requiring every school, by 2021, to incorporate computer science in the school's curriculum for students in grades K-12.
-In 2022, Indiana revised existing K-8 computer science standards to closely align with the Computer Science Teachers Association (CSTA) Standards for K-12 education to prepare students for a variety of computer science course offerings available for high schools.
+Indiana has prioritized computer science education through the passage of Senate Enrolled Act (SEA) 172 (2018), requiring every school to incorporate computer science in the school's curriculum for K-12 students.
+In 2023, Indiana revised existing K-8 Indiana Academic Standards for computer science to closely align with the Computer Science Teachers Association (CSTA) Standards for K-12 education to prepare students for a variety of computer science course offerings available for high schools.
 IDOE is committed to providing every student in Indiana with the opportunity to learn computer science, as this is an increasingly necessary step in preparing students to be productive citizens in an ever-changing, technology-driven world.

 More information about computer science in Indiana can be found here.

 Visit us in the Learning Lab!

 New to the Learning Lab?

 - New users will be able to create an account and access the “Tour the IN Learning Lab with Our Team” resource to better understand how to navigate the Learning Lab.